Rudd-O/zfs-fedora-installer/README.md

                             LUKS password to encrypt the ZFS volume with (default no encryption)
-    --no-cleanup          if an error occurs, do not clean up working volumes
+    --no-cleanup          if an error occurs, do not clean up working volumes --use-prebuilt-rpms DIR
+                            use the pre-built (DKMS/tools) SPL and ZFS RPMs in this directory (default: build SPL and ZFS RPMs within the chroot)

 After setup is done, you can use `dd` to transfer the image(s) to the appropriate media (perhaps an USB drive) for booting.
 See below for examples and more information.